 He convinced me and a couple other friends to try out a cheaper table top war game called Lord of the Rings.
 I bought the Ranger’s and Gondor Defenders box along with some paints, brushes, and super glue.

-This was the final product.
 I did not finish my entire set but I got most of them to at least have green capes.
 No tutorials, no books, just me sitting down and trying to learn how to paint, with some tips from Evan of course.